danielaparker/jsoncons/doc/md/Classes/owjson.md

 - [json](json) constructs a narrow character json value that sorts name-value members alphabetically

-- [ojson](ojson) constructs a narrow character json value that retains the original name-value insertion order
+- [ojson](ojson) constructs a narrow character json value that preserves the original insertion order of an object's name/value pairs